All StatesWyoming

 After You Record Your Deed in Wyoming

 After the County Clerk records your deed, the original is returned to the grantee or the designated address.
-Recording times and fees vary by county.
-The Clerk updates the official land records, and the county assessor uses the recorded deed to update property tax ownership records.
-Because Wyoming has no transfer tax, the only cost at recording is the filing fee.
-Wyoming property taxes are assessed by county assessors and collected by county treasurers.
-The grantee should update their mailing address with the county assessor.
-The grantee is responsible for Wyoming property taxes from the date of transfer.
+The county assessor uses the recorded deed to update property tax ownership records, and because Wyoming has no transfer tax, the only cost at recording is the filing fee.
+The grantee is responsible for Wyoming property taxes from the date of transfer and should update their mailing address with the county assessor.

 Wyoming Quit Claim Deed FAQ